djeada/Linux-Notes/notes/enviroment_modules.md

 Here's how you can create a directory for a specific application's modulefiles and a modulefile for a specific version of the application:

-1. Create a directory for your application's modulefiles:
+I. Create a directory for your application's modulefiles:

 ```bash
 sudo mkdir /etc/modulefiles/my_app
 ```

-2. Create a modulefile for a specific version of the application:
+II.
+Create a modulefile for a specific version of the application:

 ```bash
 sudo touch /etc/modulefiles/my_app/1.0
 ```

-3. Edit the modulefile: Open the created modulefile in a text editor:
+III.
+Edit the modulefile: Open the created modulefile in a text editor:

 ```bash
 sudo nano /etc/modulefiles/my_app/1.0